 First-Year Residence Halls

 The Complex consists of three structurally connected buildings (Centennial, Vollmer, and Hebron Hall).
 Most rooms are doubles; however, three- and four-person rooms are available.
 One kitchen in Centennial serves The Complex.
 The Complex is a substance-free residence hall.

 Clinton Hall, which opened in 1957, houses 150 men and 130 women.
 Three--person rooms are available, although most rooms are doubles.
 Clinton is a substance-free residence hall.

 Strong floor units encourage active participation in educational programs and in a variety of social and recreational activities.
 Residents of these buildings are primarily first-year students.

 Built in 1919 and completely renovated in 1997, Founders Hall has the character and charm of an older building and the convenience of a newer one.
 The building houses 80 students, men and women.
 The variety of room styles include single and double rooms, and three- and four-person suites.

 Grossmann Hall opened in the fall of 1995 and Löhe Hall in 2004.
 Floors are arranged in suites for one, three, four, six, or eight students.
 Sleeping rooms are grouped around a small living area with bath and shower areas centrally located to accommodate several suites.
 Student rooms are furnished with desks, chairs, dressers, closets, single beds, and window blinds.
 Cardinal Commons is a multi-purpose atrium that separates Grossmann and Löhe Halls.
-Löhe Hall is reserved for students who have proposed a learning project.
+Löhe Hall is reserved for students who have proposed a learning project for the hall community.